lawrennd/linguine/README.md

 The Linguine project has adopted the following governance and documentation frameworks:

-* **VibeSafe Protocols**: We've installed the VibeSafe protocols for project governance by running the script specified in `vibesafe`.
+* *VibeSafe Protocols*: We've installed the VibeSafe protocols for project governance by running the script specified in `vibesafe`.
-* **Project Philosophy**: We've established our [data-oriented architecture approach](docs/philosophy.md) to specifications in our philosophy document.
+* *Project Philosophy*: We've established our [data-oriented architecture approach](docs/philosophy.md) to specifications in our philosophy document.
-* **Code Improvement Proposals**: We've initiated our CIP system with [CIP-0001](cip/cip0001.md), which proposes a formal tenets system derived from our philosophy.
+* *Code Improvement Proposals*: We've initiated our CIP system with [CIP-0001](cip/cip0001.md), which proposes a formal tenets system derived from our philosophy.
-* **Tenet System**: The proposed tenet system will formalize our guiding principles for decision-making.
+* *Tenet System*: The proposed tenet system will formalize our guiding principles for decision-making.
+* *Backlog System*: We maintain a structured [project backlog](backlog/) to track planned tasks, improvements, and features.

 ### Project Overview

-* **Project Philosophy**: Linguine follows a [data-oriented architecture approach](docs/philosophy.md) to specifications, placing data at the center of the design.
+* *Project Philosophy*: Linguine follows a [data-oriented architecture approach](docs/philosophy.md) to specifications, placing data at the center of the design.
-* **Project Tenets**: Our project is guided by a set of core [tenets](cip/cip0001.md) that inform decision-making and design choices.
+* *Project Tenets*: Our project is guided by a set of core [tenets](cip/cip0001.md) that inform decision-making and design choices.
-* **Code Improvement Proposals**: Major changes to the project are documented through our [CIP system](cip/).
+* *Code Improvement Proposals*: Major changes to the project are documented through our [CIP system](cip/).
+* *Project Backlog*: Tasks and improvements are tracked in our [backlog system](backlog/).

 ### Characteristics

-1. **Hierarchical Structure**: Interfaces can inherit from other interfaces, allowing for reusable and extendable configurations.
+1. *Hierarchical Structure*: Interfaces can inherit from other interfaces, allowing for reusable and extendable configurations.
-2. **Data Specification**: Inputs, outputs, and other data-related specifications are clearly defined.
+2. *Data Specification*: Inputs, outputs, and other data-related specifications are clearly defined.
-3. **Operations**: The file can specify operations such as computing and reviewing data.
+3. *Operations*: The file can specify operations such as computing and reviewing data.
-4. **Environment Variable Expansion**: Environment variables can be used within the configuration and will be expanded at runtime.
+4. *Environment Variable Expansion*: Environment variables can be used within the configuration and will be expanded at runtime.

 ### Required Entries